flarum/cli/README.md

 #### What are steps?

-Steps represent granular operations.
+Steps represent meaningful, granular operations.
 Some are bigger and some are smaller, but they include:

 - Initializing an extension from boilerplate
 - Updating some part of an extension from boilerplate (like adding backend testing)